K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 K-1 Visa Income Requirements

-According to the 2025 K-1 visa income requirements (guidelines effective beginning March 1, 2025) outlined by USCIS, as a sponsor, your household’s stable income must meet HHS poverty guidelines:
+According to the 2026 K-1 visa income requirements outlined by ASPE, as a sponsor, your household’s stable income must meet HHS poverty guidelines:

 Contiguous 48 States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and the Commonwealth of the Northern Mariana Islands: